s3mant/web-beauty/README.md

-# vexatious-website
+# vexatious-site
-A very nice website to feel the life
+A very nice site to feel the life inspired by theannoyingsite.com